AndrewWPhillips/eggql/TUTORIAL.md

 	}
 )
 ```

 We've already seen the `EpisodeDetails` struct, but it now has two new fields (`Stars` and `Commentary`) which are used to save the submitted values from the client.
 The root mutation has a `CreateReview` mutation that takes two arguments, an `Episode` (enum) and a `ReviewInput`.
 It returns the `EpisodeDetails` to confirm the change, but can also return NULL (since the return type is a **pointer** to `EpisodeDetails`) if there is an error such as an invalid episode.

 #### Input Types

 A new thing here is a struct (`ReviewInput`) used as a resolver argument.
 This creates a GraphQL **input** type.
 An input type is similar to a GraphQL object type except that it can only be used as an argument to a mutation or query.
-Unlike an object (or interface) type the fields of an input type cannot have arguments.
-Also, if you try to use the same Go struct as an input type _and_ an object (or interface) type then **eggql** will return an error.
-TODO: include error message
+Unlike an object (or interface) type the fields of an input type (like `Stars` and `Commentary` above) cannot have arguments.

+Note thatAlso, if you try to use the same Go struct as an input type _and_ an object (or interface) type then **eggql** will panic with an error like: "can't use FuncName for different GraphQL types (input and object)".

 Here is the complete program with the `CreateReview` mutation.